 Contact Our Skilled Salt Lake City Criminal Defense Attorneys Today

 If you or a family member was arrested for a DUI offense, contact an experienced Salt Lake City criminal defense lawyer today.
 With nearly 20 years of legal experience litigating a variety of complex criminal claims, criminal defense attorney Darwin Overson would be honored to use his legal experience to represent you.
 You do not have to fight your DUI case alone.
-To schedule a free legal consultation to discuss your case, contact Overson Law, PLLC at (801) 758-2287, or contact us online.
+To schedule a free legal consultation to discuss your case, contact Overson & Bugden at (801) 758-2287, or contact us online.